rails/rails/guides/source/getting_started.md

   # snippet for brevity
 ```

-A couple of things to note.
-We use `Article.find` to find the article we're
+A couple of things to note: we use `Article.find` to find the article we're
 interested in, passing in `params[:id]` to get the `:id` parameter from the
 request.
 We also use an instance variable (prefixed with `@`) to hold a
 reference to the article object.
 We do this because Rails will pass all instance